 What kind of a coach are you?

 All players all different but what about coaches?
-Yes, same rule applies.
-All coaches are different in many ways - their methodology, approach to individualities, approach to the profession etc. In this article I want to look at the Coach's approach.
+Yes, the same rule applies.
+All coaches are different in many ways - their methodology, approach to individualities, approach to the profession, etc. In this article, I want to look at Coach's approach.

 This coach prefers one-to-one lessons.
-They focuses only on one player does not like to be distracted by others.
+They focus only on one player and do not like to be distracted by others.
 They should be an experienced player because they will have to rally a lot.

 This coach strives for training with competitive players.
-They should have a broad knowledge about every aspect of the tennis game (Mental side, Physical side, Professional teaching methods).
+They should have a broad knowledge of every aspect of the tennis game (Mental, physical, and professional teaching methods).
 They should like travelling and spending weekends at tournaments.

 This coach's primary goal is to earn money.
 It does not matter what clients they are going to train.
-They prefer to stay at one place and being a city-coach.
+They prefer to stay in one place and be a city coach.

-These are the 5 basics roles and which kind of coach you are going to be is truly in your hands.
-As you can see, different goals are connected to different roles so you must match it with your personality and inner motivation.
+These are the five primary roles, and which kind of coach you will be is truly in your hands.
+As you can see, different goals are connected to different roles, so you must match them with your personality and inner motivation.